mories76/udmprose-iptv/README.md

 Make sure you read and understand the readme at https://github.com/fabianishere/udm-iptv.
 Especially the sections, "Setting up Internet Connection" and "Configuring Internal LAN".

+Assign the separately created network to the intended switchport via the GUI.
+Example: You created under networks a new network with the name "LAN-IPTV" and its subnet is 192.168.2.0/24.
+You will use physical port 4 on your device, open your UDMSE/UDR under Unifi devices in the portal.
+Open the settings of port 4, then assign port profile "LAN-IPTV" as port profile and save.

-Note: Retrieving the "IPTV_LAN_INTERFACES" value (Can be br# which # is corresponding number) specifically for your set-up can be achieved by configuring your "LAN" in the web-console as described in the article mentioned above and note the intended "subnet" down.
+Additional information: Retrieving the "IPTV_LAN_INTERFACES" value (Can be br# which # is corresponding number) specifically for your set-up can be achieved by configuring your "LAN" in the web-console as described in the article mentioned above and note the intended "subnet" down.
 Start a SCP CLI session (Eg PuTTy) to your device and perform command
 ```
 ifconfig
 ```
 Scroll through the output list and find your subnet under the "inet" value.
-Note this down for further steps.
+Note this down for further steps (You need this in "environment variables" section).

-Also, assign the created "network" via the GUI to the intended port for your IPTV.
-Example: You created under networks a new network with the name "LAN-IPTV" and its subnet is 192.168.2.0/24.
-You will use physical port 4 on your device, open your UDMSE/UDR under Unifi devices in the portal.
-Open the settings of port 4, then assign port profile "LAN-IPTV" as port profile and save.

 Prepare the variables you need
 | Environmental Variable | Description | Default |